sulu/sulu/UPGRADE.md

 ### PHP 8.2 upgrade

-Before you can upgrade to Sulu 2.6 you should make sure your project code and dependency are already working with PHP 8.2.
+Before upgrading to Sulu 2.6, ensure that your project's code and dependencies are already compatible with PHP 8.2.

-We recommend todo the PHP upgrade as seperate step before you are updating to Sulu 2.6.
-This make it easier for you to identify eventueally occuring bugs in the project code with PHP 8.2.
+We recommend performing the PHP upgrade as a separate step before updating to Sulu 2.6.
+This will make it easier for you to identify any bugs that may occur in the project code with PHP 8.2.

 ### DocumentToUuidTransformer return type changed